openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ## Roadmap for Further Development

-Currently the focus is on creating a stable framework that allows all brands to be used in a consistent way, new features that most users wont use are not held as highly as having a stable and consistent binding.
-After the binding is merged, the extra features can be added over time.
+Currently the focus is on creating a stable framework that allows all brands to be used in a consistent way, additional features can be added over time.

-If you need a feature added that is in an API and you can not program, please raise an issue ticket at Github with a sample of what a browser shows when you enter in the URL, it is usually very quick to add features if someone gives a summary of the URL and what their camera returns.

-If you wish to contribute then please create an issue ticket first to discuss how things will work before doing any coding.
-This is for multiple reasons due to needing to keep things CONSISTENT between brands, lower the risk of breaking changes, and also keep the binding easy to maintain.

-The following list is a great place to start helping with this binding if you wish to contribute.
-Any feedback, pull requests and ideas are welcome, just please create a Github issue with your plans first.

-Areas the binding could be improved are:
+If you wish to contribute, these are the areas the binding can be improved:

 + Fixing any text that may be confusing in this readme.md, any log output or in the user interfaces.
 + Automate the fetching of names for ONVIF presets.